- Clinical science

 With an isolated ocuLOVEmotor nerve palsy, nobody loves you when you are down and out (the pupil points outwards and downwards)!

 Compression of the oculomotor nerve can cause isolated pupillary dilation due to injury of the parasympathetic fibers.
 Microangiopathy (e.g., due to diabetes mellitus) typically affects the deeper somatic fibers first, causing ophthalmoplegia without pupillary dilation.

-- Diplopia worsens when the patient turns their head towards the paralyzed muscle; → The patient compensates by turning his head to the opposite side of the lesion.
+- Worsens when patient turns the head towards the paralyzed muscle → head tilt to the opposite side of the lesion

 Peripheral trigeminal nerve lesions